Zymbit-Docs/docs/content/getting-started/hsm4/quickstart/index.md

 Login to your host device and follow these steps to install the HSM's client software.

-{{< callout notice >}}
-As of March 2023, Raspberry PI OS 32-bit images install the 64-bit kernel along with the 32-bit root filesystem.
-This does not allow our installation script to work.
-In order to properly install on an 32-bit system, edit `/boot/config.txt` and add the following line to the bottom of the file, then reboot.

-`arm_64bit=0`

-{{< /callout >}}

 The HSM will require a number of packages to be installed from the Raspbian and Zymbit `apt` repositories.
 The following setup script will be install a number of files and software packages on your system, including:

 * Zymbit `.service` files located in the `/etc/systemd/system` directory